Legalisation of drugs: A debate

 James Brokenshire, former Minister for Crime Prevention, explains why the Home Office keeps drugs illegal.

-A regulated market for drugs through controlled outlets (e.g. licensed pharmacies) would provide the opportunity for tax revenue.
+I won’t deny that a regulated market for drugs through controlled outlets (e.g. licensed pharmacies) would provide the opportunity for tax revenue.
 However, establishing the level of taxation would be difficult.
 Setting the price too high would open the door for the illegal markets, while setting it too low could feed that same market.
 Regulation also carries its own administrative and enforcement costs, which would be substantial.

 Next Steps